Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: A uniform treatment in the strong projection case

-The following facts are clear. \begin{Observation} \begin{enumerate}[a] \item If $\calD$ is a full three-dimensional Ferrers diagram, then it satisfies the strong projection property. \item If $\calD$ is a three dimensional Ferrers diagram and one of $a_{\calD},b_{\calD}$ and $c_{\calD}$ is $1$, then $\calD$ is practically a two-dimensional Ferrers diagram and satisfies the strong projection property. \item If $\calD$ is a three dimensional Ferrers diagram which satisfies the strong projection property, then it satisfies the projection property. \item Suppose that $\calD$ is a three-dimensional Ferrers diagram satisfying the strong projection property.
+\begin{Observation} \begin{enumerate}[a] \item If $\calD$ is a full three-dimensional Ferrers diagram, then it satisfies the strong projection property. \item If $\calD$ is a three-dimensional Ferrers diagram and one of $a_{\calD},b_{\calD}$ and $c_{\calD}$ is $1$, then $\calD$ is practically a two-dimensional Ferrers diagram and satisfies the strong projection property. \item If $\calD$ is a three-dimensional Ferrers diagram that satisfies the strong projection property, then it satisfies the projection property. \item Suppose that $\calD$ is a three-dimensional Ferrers diagram satisfying the strong projection property.
 Then all the three truncated subdiagrams